CMLennon/421-lab-notes-fall19/README.md

 Here is where you can see the lab notes for Luciana Etcheverry's Econometrics (EC421) for Fall 2019.
 I'll periodically update these after class on Tuesdays, and I will generally try to make these serve as a complement rather than a substitute for lab.

+For those having difficulty finding their filepath:

+Mac: control+click on the file, hold down alt, and then select copy as filepath.
+That object should be able to go straight into an R read_csv() function.
+Make sure it's surrounded by either ' ' or " "

+Windows: hold shift, right click, copy filepath.
+Paste this into read_csv()

 Some Useful Resources:

 [Getting Started With R](https://support.rstudio.com/hc/en-us/articles/201141096-Getting-Started-with-R)